 To analyze how hypoxia impacts OC and Fe cycling over multiple scales, this study paired whole-ecosystem oxygen manipulations with laboratory incubations.
-We had two objectives: (1) characterize Fe-OC levels in sediment of two iron-rich reservoirs, and (2) analyze how hypoxia affects coupled OC and Fe cycling over both short-term (2-4 week) and multiannual timescales.
+We had two objectives: (1) characterize Fe-OC (operationally defined as dithionite-extractable OC) levels in sediment of two iron-rich reservoirs, and (2) analyze how hypoxia affects coupled OC and Fe cycling over both short-term (2-4 week) and multiannual timescales.
 Through this work, we aimed to provide insight on how increasing prevalence and duration of hypoxia in lakes and reservoirs may affect the critical role of these ecosystems in the global carbon cycle.

-Figure 1: Conceptual diagram describing the hypothesized effects of changing oxygen conditions on coupled Fe-OC interactions in a lake or reservoir.
-Under oxic conditions (top), complexation of Fe and OC (both through co-precipitation and adsorption) leads to increased concentrations of Fe-OC in sediments (increased Fe-OC protection), though oxic conditions may also lead to increased OC respiration rates.
+Figure 1: Conceptual diagram describing the hypothesized effects of changing oxygen conditions on coupled iron (Fe) and organic carbon (OC) interactions in a lake or reservoir.
+Under oxic conditions (top), complexation of Fe and OC (both through coprecipitation and adsorption) leads to increased concentrations of Fe-OC in sediments (increased Fe-OC protection), though oxic conditions may also lead to increased OC respiration rates.
 Under hypoxic conditions, reductive dissolution of Fe(III) in Fe-OC complexes increases dissolved concentrations of Fe(II) and OC in the water column while decreasing the amount of Fe-OC in sediment (decreasing Fe-OC protection), though hypoxia may also decrease OC respiration rates.
 The net effect of these processes on OC sequestration remains unknown, motivating this study.
-This figure is a simplification of complex interactions happening on a whole-ecosystem scale, and focuses on hypothesized dominant processes operating on the time scale of days to years.
+This figure is a simplification of complex interactions happening on a whole-ecosystem scale, and focuses on hypothesized dominant processes operating on the timescale of days to years.